mrcloudmustache/aws-solutions-architect/network.md

 * One default VPC per region (172.31.0.0/16)
 * Custom VPCs are created by the administrator
 * One /20(4096 addresses) default subnet in each availability zone
-* Default VPC has the an Internet Gateway attached to the VPC
+* Default VPC has an Internet Gateway attached to the VPC
 * Route 0.0.0.0/0 to IGW in all subnets

+## Subnets
+* Groups of IP addresses in the VPC
+* Subnets reside in an availability zone
+* Subnets can be private or public
+* Subnets must be within the CIDR range
+* Subnet size must be between a /16 and /28
+* The first 4 IP addresses are reserved
+  * .1 VPC router
+  * .2 DNS
+  * .3 future use

+## Route Tables
+* Longer prefixes are preferred
+* The VPC router routes traffic between subnets, and traffic in and out of the VPC
+* Local route matches all routes local to the VPC, All RTs have 1 local for each address family IPv4/IPv6
+* A subnet can only be associated with one route table

+## Internet Gateway
 *